zubir2k/HomeAssistantAdzan/audio/note.md

 These are the azan audio files used for the automation.\
 Copy them to your media folder.

+## For Alexa Devices
-Azan_alexa is audio file formatted for Alexa devices.
+File with prefix \_alexa is audio file formatted for Alexa devices.
+Please place the audio file to /config/www/audio path.